 Once the anti-inflammatory effects kick in, you should notice a significant reduction in your back pain and related symptoms.
 For some people, this relief lasts for a few weeks, while for others, it can extend for several months or even longer.
 The duration of relief often depends on your specific condition and how your body responds to the treatment.

-Guidelines for a Smooth Recovery
+Tips for a Smooth and Speedy Recovery

 Immediately after your injection, you might feel some temporary numbness in your legs, but this usually fades within a few hours.
 It’s also common to have some soreness at the injection site for a day or two, which you can manage with an ice pack.